bekk/bekk-christmas/post/kotlin/get-started-with-kotlin-in-an-existing-project.md

     </dependency>
   </dependencies>
   ```
-  This library contains all the standard features of kotlin, like classes, functions and common types like String and Int, to name a few.
+  This library contains all the standard features of Kotlin, like classes, functions and common types like String and Int, to name a few.
   Then we need the `kotlin-maven-plugin`, which builds and compiles your code:
   ```xml
   <build>